LennyBalston/home-insurance-quote-page/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`
+### `npm cypress open-ct`

-Launches the test runner in the interactive watch mode.\
+Starts the cypress test runner.
+Select your test to execute it and see the rendered output.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://docs.cypress.io/guides/component-testing/framework-configuration#React-Create-React-App) for more information.

+### You can also run the tests without opening a browser with `npx cypress run-ct`.

 ### `npm run build`